 Study Area and Sampling Methods

 Puget Sound is a complex and highly productive ecosystem in the southern part of the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
-Puget Sound is heavily influenced by freshwater river discharge which results in lower salinity as well as changes in temperature and salinity throughout the year that are not experienced along the outer Washington Coast (Moore et al. 2008).
+Puget Sound is heavily influenced by freshwater river discharge, resulting in lower surface salinity and differences in temperature and salinity throughout the year compared with conditions along the Washington Coast (Moore et al. 2008).
 The surface waters of Puget Sound are generally warmer and have lower salinity than the deeper water flowing into the Puget Sound from the Pacific Ocean (Moore et al. 2008).
 Our data were collected in Port Madison, a small bay in central Puget Sound, immediately north of Bainbridge Island (Figure 1).

 Benthic trawl surveys were conducted in Port Madison between 1999 and 2019 to provide long-term data on the community of nearshore fishes (Essington et al. 2013) and invertebrates (Casendino et al. n.d.), to determine diel changes in distribution (Andrews and Quinn 2012), and to provide training for University of Washington students (Quinn 2015).
 Surveys were conducted over the course of two days in mid-May of each year, with depths of 10, 25, 50, and 70 m sampled.
-Over a roughly 24-h period, each of these depths was sampled 5 times, in the afternoon (2:00 PM), evening (7:00 PM), middle of the night (12:00 AM), dawn (5:00 AM), and mid-morning (10:00 AM), at the same 4 depth contours.
+Over a roughly 24-h period, each of these depths was sampled 5 times, with sequences commencing in the afternoon (14:00), evening (19:00 PM), midnight), dawn (5:00 h), and mid-morning (10:00 h), at the same 4 depth contours.

 The trawl survey used a standard Southern California Coastal Water Research Program net, 3.5-m wide, 1-m high, with 35-mm mesh (Essington et al. 2013).
 For each set, the net was deployed and towed on the seabed for approximately 370 m before being retrieved.
 All captured fish and invertebrates were placed in live wells, identified to the lowest taxonomic level possible, and released onsite.
 Metadata (tide, time, depth, and date) were recorded with every tow.